e2eSolutionArchitect/academy/bootcamp/aws/aws-sagemaker-ai-ml-5days.md

 ----------------------------

 ### Pre-requisites:
-- Candidate MUST have Cloud fundamental knowledge to join AWS Bootcamp program (***Before*** the first day of class)
+- Candidate MUST have Cloud fundamental knowledge to join the AWS Bootcamp program (***Before*** the first day of class)
 - Please make sure you can access the AWS Management portal.
 - Install Microsoft Visual Studio Code.
 Please [Click here](https://code.visualstudio.com/download) to download and Install